 Our results of operations have been and are expected to be affected by consumer demand for freshly-made tea beverage.
 Strong growth of China's freshly-made tea beverage industry, especially in the lower-tier markets, have been, and is expected to be, the major driver for our business growth.
 According to the CIC Report, the market size of freshly-made tea shop in terms of GMV in China increased from RMB70.2 billion in 2018 to RMB211.5 billion in 2023 with a CAGR of 24.7%, and is expected to further increase from RMB211.5 billion in 2023 to RMB519.3 billion in 2028 with a CAGR of 19.7%.
-In particular, third and lower-tier cities in China, which have a substantial population, accounted for 45.4% of China's freshly-made tea shop market in 2023 and is the largest and is expected to be the fastest-growing segment in China from 2023 to 2028 in terms of GMV with a CAGR of 22.8%.
+In particular, third and lower-tier cities in China, which have a substantial population, accounted for 45.4% of China's freshly-made tea shop market in 2023 to 2028 in terms of GMV with a CAGR of 22.8%.
 Our market leading position in the lower-tier markets with an extensive network of 4,629 stores in third and lower-tier cities as of December 31, 2024 positions us well in capitalizing on such growth trend.